 - 1. Type the host name of your e-mail server into the text box Server. - 2.
 Type your user name for the account into the text box Username. - 3.
 Choose a security setting supported by your mail server.
 For security reasons, avoid using No Encryption. - 4.
 Select your authentication type in the Authentication list.
 To have Evolution check for supported authentication types, click Check for Supported Types.
-Then choose one of the options without a strikeout.

-Some servers do not announce the authentication mechanisms they support.
-Therefore clicking this button is not a guarantee that the shown mechanisms actually work.
+Then choose one of the options without a strikeout. - Some servers do not announce the authentication mechanisms they support.
+Therefore clicking this button is not a guarantee that the shown mechanisms actually work. - 5.
+Proceed to the next page.

-15.2.3.2 Configuration Options for Exchange Web Services
+14.2.3.2 Configuration options for Exchange Web Services